dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 ---
 layout: post
 title: "It’s perfectly valid for a trait to be more than 100% heritable."
-image: /img/heritability/eggs3.jpg
+image: /img/heritability/birds.jpg
 tags: statistics personality
 hero_light: false
 dark_title: false
 background_color: black
-description: "Explains the true definition of heritability, how heritability depends on society, and it is always changing."
+description: "What heritability really is: It's a fluid statistic that changes when society changes."
 permalink: /heritability/
 background_color: rgb(3,4,8)
 head: "<style>